keyunzhou2/CIND820/README.md

    Compared relationships between each factor and the outcome of COVID cases.

-The raw data is called df8
+The cleaned data is called df8